-At Pearl Dental Group, our dentist Dr. Bruni and hygienist emphasize the important role early detection and gum disease treatment play in preventive dentistry.
+At Pearl Dental Group in Baton Rouge, LA, our dentists and hygienists emphasize the important role early detection and gum disease treatment play in preventive dentistry.
 If you’re experiencing red, swollen or tender gums that bleed when you brush, we encourage you to schedule gum disease treatment in Baton Rouge, LA to protect your smile, oral health and systemic health.
 We partner with multiple insurance companies and offer third-party financing so that deductibles or co-pays don’t become a barrier to seeking prompt gum disease.

 The good news is gum disease is preventable—and curable in early stages!
 Every time you visit Pearl Dental Group for your biannual exam and cleaning, we perform gum screenings to ensure your gums are healthy or to detect inflammation before it damages your oral health.
 If you have gum disease, our dentist Dr. Bruni offers different treatments targeted at stopping gum disease in its tracks, from early-stage gingivitis treatment in Baton Rouge, LA to advanced-stage periodontitis treatment.
 To ensure you’re comfortable during treatment, you can choose from several sedation options.
 To prevent recurrent gum disease, it’s crucial to follow a good oral hygiene routine at home and get professional teeth cleanings and exams at least twice a year.
 With regular professional care, maintenance and good oral health habits, gum disease doesn’t have to damage your smile ever again!